 How Do You Deal With An Ultimatum In A Relationship?

 Depending upon the intent of the person giving the ultimatum, yes, they can be controlling.
-Manipulative partners often use them to establish dominance in the relationship.
-However, under special circumstances, ultimatums can be healthy too.
+Manipulative partners often use them to establish dominance in the relationship, like giving a divorce ultimatum to compel compliance out of the other.
+However, under special circumstances listed above, ultimatums can be healthy too.

 Yes, sometimes ultimatums in relationships are used to manipulate a person.
 But it is important to remember that this isn’t always the case.